HopeyCodeDS/HopeyCodeDS/README.md

 I’m an AI & Software Engineer passionate about transforming ideas into intelligent, data-driven solutions.
 My work blends machine learning, cloud technologies, and full-stack development to build scalable systems that solve real-world problems.

-I thrive at the intersection of AI research and software engineering, with experience spanning LLMs, computer vision, NLP, and distributed systems.
+I thrive at the intersection of AI research and software engineering, with experience spanning full-stack App development, Generative AI & LLMs, computer vision, NLP, and distributed systems.
 I enjoy designing elegant architectures, experimenting with emerging AI models, and deploying solutions that make an impact.

 💡 Technical Highlights